 - 1. RAS hardware spans the footprints of multiple RCs; - 2.
 An affected RC requests review by the RASRS; - 3.
 Failure of RAS to operate when appropriate or an incorrect RAS operation may result in any of the following: - a.
 Violations of the Table 1, System Performance Criteria Outside an RC Area, - b.
-Maximum firm load loss \geq 300 MW, - c.
-Maximum generation loss \geq 1000 MW.
+Maximum firm load loss $\ge$ 300 MW, - c.
+Maximum generation $loss \ge 1000 \text{ MW}$ .

-The above discussion beginning with Table 1 provides similar criteria as WECC had previously used to define Local-Area Protection Schemes (LAPS), Wide-Area Protection Schemes (WAPS), and Safety Nets (SN).
-Schemes classified as LAPS by these earlier criteria are "grandfathered" as limited impact schemes by PRC-012-2, but otherwise these earlier classifications are no longer used.
+The above discussion beginning with Table 1 shows similar criteria as WECC had previously used to define Local-Area Protection Schemes (LAPS), Wide-Area Protection Schemes (WAPS), and Safety Nets (SN).
+Schemes classified as LAPS by these earlier criteria are "grandfathered" as limited impact schemes by PRC-012-2, but otherwise these earlier classifications are not used.